 The EQ-i 2.0® and EQ-360® – these measure emotional intelligence or EQ and can used as part of a personal development or leadership development programme.
 Learn more.

 The VIA PRO Character Strengths Profile identifies character strengths (such as leadership, social intelligence, teamwork and judgement) and provides guidance on how to build on strengths for greater fulfiment and higher performance

 Facet5 provides an assessment of personality (e.g. how introverted or extroverted you are) based on the scientifically validated ‘Big Five’ personality factors.
 Facet5 is a fantastic tool to use alongside training in communication, teamworking, leadership development and more.
 It can also be used for recruitment, succession planning and outplacement.
 Learn more.

 The Career Anchors Inventory provides an indication of your career and job preferences and is used in career planning, succession planning and outplacement decisions

 ¹Validation in psychometric research means that the questionnaire used to generate the a profile actually measures what it sets out to measure.
-This is achieved by administering the questionnaure alongside other measures (including direct observations) to ensure that the questions are a valid assessment of the subject.
+This is achieved by administering the questionnaire alongside other measures (including direct observations) to ensure that the questions are a valid assessment of the subject.